BlueByteSystemsInc/PDMShell/src/addin/runtime-execution.md

 ## Headless mode

 Headless mode starts a lighter execution shell for add-in automation.
 Use it for unattended runs from command menus, trigger points, tasks, or other automated launches.

+For add-in script execution, PDMShell also skips autocomplete metadata loading in the launched `pdmcli.exe` process.
+This avoids spending startup time on editor suggestions that are only needed when a user is working in the interactive command editor or visual editor.

+Headless execution does not show the normal interactive startup license validation dialog.
+Commands still enforce PDMShell license limits at runtime using the stored machine license or the license borrowed from the add-in license pool.

 ## Script editing